George Balanchine: Early life and family

-Balanchine was born Georgiy Melitonovich Balanchivadze in Saint Petersburg, Russian Empire, son of Georgian opera singer and composer Meliton Balanchivadze, one of the founders of the Tbilisi Opera and Ballet Theatre.
-His father was later the Minister of Culture of the Georgian Democratic Republic, which became independent in 1918 but was later forcibly incorporated into the Soviet Union.
+Balanchine was born Georgiy Melitonovich Balanchivadze in Saint Petersburg, Russia, son of Georgian opera singer and composer Meliton Balanchivadze, one of the founders of the Tbilisi Opera and Ballet Theatre.
+His father later served as the culture minister of the Georgian Democratic Republic, which became independent in 1918 but was soon incorporated into the Soviet Union following the Red Army invasion of Georgia.

 The rest of the Georgian side of Balanchine's family consisted largely of artists and soldiers.
 Little is known of Balanchine's Russian, maternal side.
 His mother, Meliton's second wife, Maria Nikolayevna Vasilyeva, is said to be the daughter of Nikolai von Almedingen, a German.
 He later left Russia and abandoned his family, causing Maria to take her mother's name.
 Maria was fond of ballet and viewed it as a form of social advancement from the lower reaches of Saint Petersburg society.
 She was eleven years younger than Meliton and rumored to have been his former housekeeper, although "she had at least some culture in her background" as she could play piano well.
 Maria also worked at a bank.

 Although she loved ballet, she wanted her son to join the military.
 This was a difficult topic to enforce in the family because not only was the mother artistic, George's father was also very talented at playing the piano.
 Many believe that because his father was very invested in the arts, Balanchine's career of being a businessman failed.
 Balanchine had three other siblings.
 His brother Andrei Balanchivadze became a well-known Georgian composer like their father.

 Even after immigrating to the United States, Balanchine tried to stay connected to his Georgian roots.
 He engaged across the Iron Curtain with Georgian artists, who admired him.